~ How to Identify If Your Church Has Reached a Plateau and What to Do About It ~

 People tell you they love the church.

-And you even do external marketing like we teach in Church Marketing University.
+And you even do external marketing like we teach.

 But you’ve plateaued, and you cannot figure out what to do next.

-How can you push through the barriers and see the growth you want to see?
+How to grow the church… how can you push through the barriers and see the growth you want to see?

 Well … I want to answer that question in this three-part blog series.
-I’m going to “open the vault” and reveal what I’ve seen after working with thousands of church leaders …
+I’m going to “open the vault” and reveal what I’ve seen after working with thousands of pastors …

 … but before I do, I need to lay the foundation.